ssrando/ssr-racetime-bot/README.md

 - *!draftlog*: Turns spoiler log generation in the permalink on if 'on' is the argument, or off if 'off' is the argument (defaults to on).

+- *!draftguide*: Given two one-word player names, enables draft guide mode, assuming the first player name is higher seed and the second is lower seed, and guides players through the draft process.
+This also resets the ban/pick list of the draft.

+- *!draftguideoff*: Disables draft guide mode.

 ### Draft Presets
 - *3D Standard*: ``oQ0AIDADo5oJUgAAAAAAAAAYBA==``